CosmodiumCS/resources/README.md

 # Resources
 A list of different misc resources from the discord.

 #### WE ARE NOT RESPONSIBLE FOR MISUSE.
 USE AT YOUR OWN RISK.
 IF YOU DO NOT KNOW WHAT YOU ARE DOING, DON'T DO IT.
+WE DO NOT ENDORSE ILLEGAL ACTIVITY.
+THIS IS FOR EDUCATIONAL PURPOSES ONLY.

 Feel free to make a pull request to add new things!